Gerard van Swieten: Vampires

 Especially important is his part in the fight against superstition during the enlightenment, particularly in the case of the vampires, reported from villages in Serbia in the years between 1718 and 1732.

 Following the conclusion of the Austro-Turkish War in 1718, Northern Serbia and a part of Bosnia came under Habsburg control.
 Through the settlement of refugees granted Wehrbauer status in the new border regions, vampire stories spread to German-speaking areas for the first time.

 In 1755 Gerard van Swieten was sent by Empress Maria Theresa to Moravia to investigate the situation relating to vampires.
 He viewed the vampire myth as a "barbarism of ignorance" and his aim was to eradicate it.

 His report, Abhandlung des Daseyns der Gespenster (or Discourse on the Existence of Ghosts), offered an entirely natural explanation for the belief in vampires.
 He dismissed the claims of unusual circumstances around graves with possible causes such as the processes of fermentation and lack of oxygen being reasons for preventing decomposition.
 Characteristic for his opinion is this quotation from the preface to his essay of 1768 "that all the fuss doesn't come from anything other than vain fear, superstitious credulity, dark and eventful imagination and simplicity and ignorance among these people."
 In response to the report, Maria Theresa issued a decree that banned all traditional defences that locals had been using, such as putting accused vampires to the stakes, beheading or burning them.

-In 1758, he also examined and treated Magda Logomer, a woman condemned to death in Zagreb for witchcraft at the request of the Maria Theresa, leading to the verdict being cancelled by the queen, ending a phase of witch trials in Croatia.
+In 1758, he also examined and treated Magda Logomer, a woman condemned to death in Zagreb for witchcraft at the request of Maria Theresa, leading to the verdict being cancelled by the queen, ending a phase of witch trials in Croatia.